kopal960/Realtime_Chat-and-weather-checker-app/README.md

 ## Folder Structure
 - App.js : main file and entry point of the application
+- Models :
+  - User.js : it includes model of current user
+  - Messages.js : it includes model of messages sent by the sender
 - Routes :
   - Chats : it includes route to render the view for chats
   - Findfriends : It includes routes to view all other users, profile of other users.